vburzynski/micromark-extension-wiki-link/README.md

 ```

 * `options.wikiLinkClassName [String]`: a class name that is attached to any rendered wiki links.
 Defaults to `"internal"`.
-* `options.newClassName [String]`: a class name that is attached to any rendered wiki links that do not exist.
+* `options.brokenLinkClassName [String]`: a class name that is attached to any rendered wiki links that do not exist.
 Defaults to `"new"`.

 ### Aliasing pages